smanabat/caa-overlay-poc/_todo.md

 ## Editable fields
 - avalanche
-  - Border color / pattern
+  - Border color / pattern (can do color not pattern)
   - Fill
   - delete